owncloud-archive/design/app_admin/DOCUMENTATION.rst

 Figure 3 – Enabled app about pane
 --------------------------------

-Clicking on an app’s tile will bring up an application’s settings pane (see **Figure 4**).
-The user can view description and legal information by selecting the
+Hovering over an app’s tile and selecting "Settings" (see **Figure 6**) will bring up an application’s settings pane (see **Figure 4**).
+The user can view description and legal information by selecting the "About" tab.
-"About" tab.

 Internal applications are labeled as such in the bottom right corner.

 Figure 4 – Enabled app settings pane
 ------------------------------------

+Hovering over an app’s tile and selecting "Settings" (see **Figure 6**) will bring up an application’s settings pane (see **Figure 4**).
 The settings tab of the application information pane is used for settings that need to be handled by administrators.
 Settings in this section are designed in a global context.
 Application developers can specify and program a settings page for this panel.
 Applications can also be launched from this view.
 The settings tab opens by default.

 Both enabled and disabled applications have a settings area.